Gabriola Island welcomes you

 Gabriolans pitch in, dig deep, rally and cheer for their community.
 The island has a high level of volunteerism.
 Whether it’s the museum opening, an arts festival, road clearing or trail creation, there’s a bunch of volunteers behind the scenes making it happen.
 We are an inclusive and welcoming community.

-Gabriola, known as the Isle of the Arts, has one of the highest percentage of working artists per capita in Canada.
+Gabriola, known as the Isle of the Arts, has one of the highest percentages of working artists per capita in Canada.

 Surrounded in forest and ocean, our connection to nature is at our very core.